SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/05-Homework.md

 `Bought furniture: {furniture1} {furniture2}...`

-On the next line, print the total price in format: `Total price: {totalPrice}`, formatted two digits after the decimal point.
+On the next line, print the total price in the format: `Total price: {totalPrice}`, formatted two digits after the decimal point.

 Finally, print the average decoration factor in the format: `Average decoration factor: {decFactor}`.